jonloucks/contracts/README.md

 1. Security
 2. Encapsulation
 3. Use anywhere
 4. Type safe. no casting needed.
-No uncheck surprises
+No unchecked surprises
 5. By default, a Contract is only visible to the author
 6. Deploys on oldest supported LTS version of Java with JPMS. (currently 11)
 7. Compiles with minimum Java language (currently 9)